-UofL students, faculty or staff who are willing to forgo the right to a UofL parking permit for at least two years are eligible to receive a $400 voucher to an area bike shop!
+UofL students, faculty or staff who are willing to stop driving to campus for at least two years are eligible to receive a $400 voucher to an area bike shop!

 Sick of the hassle & expense of driving to campus?!

 Want to try something cheaper, healthier & greener?!

 UofL’s Sustainability Council accepts applications every summer from those willing to not drive to campus and to give up the right to a parking permit for at least two years in exchange for a $400 voucher to area bike shops!

 >> Applications for the 2016 program are now being accepted below.